MattiDoubleU/Applied-Statistics/README.md

     Analysis: Compare the conclusions reached by the ANOVA and the multiple t-tests.
 Write a short note explaining why ANOVA is the preferred method over running several independent t-tests in this scenario (addressing the family-wise error rate).

-Author(s).
-"Title of Web Page."
-Website Title, Publisher (if different from website title), Date of Publication, URL.

-References:
+**References:**
 Benjamini, Yoav, and Yosef Hochberg.
 "Controlling the False Discovery Rate: A Practical and Powerful Approach to Multiple Testing."
-Journal of the Royal Statistical Society: Series B (Methodological), vol. 57, no. 1, 1995, pp. 289-300. https://www.math.tau.ac.il/~ybenja/MyPapers/benjamini_hochberg1995.pdf
+Journal of the Royal Statistical Society: Series B (Methodological), vol. 57, no. 1, 1995, pp. 289-300, https://www.math.tau.ac.il/~ybenja/MyPapers/benjamini_hochberg1995.pdf. \
+Frost, Jim.
+"Family-Wise Error Rate."
+Statistics By Jim, statisticsbyjim.com, Accessed 13 Dec.
+2025, https://statisticsbyjim.com/glossary/family-wise-error-rate/. \
+Frost, Jim.
+"What is the Bonferroni Correction and How to Use It."
+Statistics By Jim, statisticsbyjim.com, Accessed 13 Dec.
+2025, https://statisticsbyjim.com/hypothesis-testing/bonferroni-correction/. \
+Frost, Jim.
+"Using Post Hoc Tests with ANOVA."
+Statistics By Jim, statisticsbyjim.com, Accessed 13 Dec.
+2025, https://statisticsbyjim.com/anova/post-hoc-tests-anova/.